Kinuta Park cherry blossoms: My first spring visit

 What kind of park is Kinuta?

 • It is family-friendly.
-Think of Inokashira Park minus the pond and temple.
-There is lots of space for kids to run around and have fun.
-Kinuta Park was once a golf course, so it has huge spaces.
+It’s Inokashira Park minus the pond and temple.
+There is space for kids to run around and have fun.

-• As you can see in the photos, many families go there.
+• Many families go there.
 They can eat their bento under the trees.
 They can enjoy a walk or do something more active.
 Mums and dads love this place.
 There is even a good-sized car park that isn’t expensive.

 • Most importantly, it is free!
-That makes it very family-friendly.
-Many people in Tokyo are on budget these days so places like this are welcome.
+That makes it family-friendly.
+Many people in Tokyo are on a budget these days, so places like this are welcome.

 The Kinuta Park cherry blossoms in 2024 were impressive.
 Some of the trees were huge.
 The flowers were beautiful.
 It was a real pleasure to walk under them.
 And there were types I had never seen before.

 Do you know the Oshima Cherry?
 It was my first time to see it.
 This type is native to Izu Oshima island and the Izu peninsula.
-The other types include Someiyoshino, Yamazakura, and Yaezakura.
+Other types include Someiyoshino, Yamazakura, and Yaezakura.

 There are no barriers to Kinuta Park’s trees.
 You won’t see any fences or chained-off areas.
 Everyone can enjoy their bentos right under the trees.
 It is family-friendly.